 Drinking green tea is one of the best ways to keep periodontal diseases away.
 People who drink green tea regularly have better teeth and gums, than those who don’t.3

 Green tea contains the antioxidant catechin that is responsible for maintaining the health of your gums and teeth.
-Not only will green tea help you treat receding gums, it will also protect your teeth from any damage.
-Green tea also helps to make the attachment of the gums and teeth stronger.
+Not only will green tea help you treat receding gums, it will also protect

 How To: Drink 1-2 cups of green tea a day.
 If you don’t like drinking it, pick a toothpaste or mouthwash that contains green tea.